DandanITman/ChessUltra/docs/blueprint.md

 - Real-time sync: use authoritative server and robust reconciliation.
 - Cheating: server-only decisions and log-based detection; optional device attestation in future.

-Initial Deliverables (this commit)
+Initial Deliverables
 - README with vision and structure
-- docs/blueprint.md with detailed plan
+- docs/blueprint.md with detailed plan and progress
 - .gitignore and LICENSE